 By acknowledging the key differences between an associate degree and a bachelor’s degree, it is clear which option is right for you.
 An associate degree is a 60-credit post-secondary degree that most candidates earn in two years.
 A bachelor’s degree, on the other hand, typically requires four years of study and 120 credits.
 Graduates earn higher wages than those with an associate degree, amounting to $85,000 more over a five-year period, according to the U.S. Bureau of Labor Statistics.

 The benefits of earning a bachelor’s degree extend well beyond compensation, though.
 Research shows that graduates with a bachelor’s degree are more marketable, have access to more job opportunities, enjoy more economic stability, are more satisfied in their jobs, and even experience higher self-esteem.

-“The reality is that there are just more positions that require at least a bachelor’s degree,” says Evan Grenier, Northeastern University’s director of enrollment.
+“The reality is that there are just more positions that require at least a bachelor’s degree,” says Evan Grenier, Northeastern University’s former director of enrollment.
 “In the past, associate degrees may have been enough to start careers in certain industries, but the expectation has changed.
 A bachelor’s degree is pretty valuable for someone to have on their resume.”

 If you’re interested in taking the next steps to turn your associate degree into a bachelor’s degree quickly, experts recommend taking these five steps.

 Download Our Guide to Transferring from Community College to a Four-Year University